syncfusion-content/maui-docs/MAUI/Chips/Populating Items.md

 documentation: ug
 ---

-# Populating Items in Xamarin Chips
+# Populating Items in .NET MAUI Chips

 Chips can be populated with either business objects and SfChip.
 This section explain how to populate the chips control with business objects and SfChip.